 A team of Doctors committed to working on the frontline, the Accident and Emergency Department of busy city hospital.
 They are young, dedicated and idealistic.
 Driven by the desire to give the best service possible.
 Their reward is not money or prestige but in making a difference to people's lives.
-Saint Xavier's a modern 'super' hospital, taking health-care into the future.
+Saint Victor's a modern 'super' hospital, taking health-care into the future.
 Forward thinking, equipped with state of the art technology, a vital part of the community, a hospital for the 21st century.
 But demands are increasing and the patients keep on coming.
 The work is challenging, unpredictable and at times dangerous.
 The Doctors never know what is going to come in the door.
 Written by

 ER with slightly more interest in people than performance